-safety to account for site-specific variations in materials characteristics.
-In cases where the design factor of safety from the simplified sliding block analysis is insufficient, it may be desired to use the method in Appendix A which includes the additional resisting forces offered by toe buttressing and the tensile strength of the liner.
+By eliminating the buttress effect and the tensile reinforcement effect, the slope stability problem is reduced to a simple comparison between downslope driving force and frictional resisting force.
+This simplified (yet conservative) approach allows the use of historical interface shear testing data to build general design rules that provide the necessary factors of safety to account for site-specific variations in materials characteristics.
+In cases where the design factor of safety from the simplified sliding block analysis is insufficient, it may be desired to include the additional resisting forces offered by toe buttressing and the tensile strength of the liner.